 Car Accident Claims *

-Being involved in a car accident *, regardless of how serious the road traffic accident * was, can be a traumatic experience whether you have sustained any injuries or not.
+Being involved in a car accident *, regardless of how serious the road traffic accident * was, can be a traumatic experience .
+Whether you have sustained any injuries or not.
 In cases where you are involved in a car crash * that was not your fault, there may be a legal remedy .
 This legal remedy you can you can seek by way of a car crash claim *.

-According to the Injuries Board, road traffic accidents * are the most common source of claims * with 75% of the settlement awarded as a result of car crashes * in Ireland.
+According to the Injuries Board, road traffic accidents * are the most common source of claims * .
+75% of the settlement in Ireland are awarded as a result of car crashes *.
 The most common factors that lead to serious personal injuries * and fatalities on the road are:

 - Driving under the influence of alcohol